brianjtools/xamosmd/README.md

 The library:
 http://opensheetmusicdisplay.org

 The project also depends on the Xamarin FilePicker Plugin.
+This example is explained in detail at http://brianconrad.com/blog/sheetmusic

 ## Usage:
 * Clone or download this repository